School Science Lessons

 Try to create a balanced community so that the different kinds of organisms survive for a long time.

-Select a community to enclose - e.g. a square spade width of your garden or lawn - a forest floor community - ferns and liverworts - a dead animal - a rotting log - water from a pond.
+Select a community to enclose, e.g. a square spade width of your garden or lawn, a forest floor community, ferns and liverworts, a dead animal, a rotting log, water from a pond.

-4. Simple aquarium
+3. Simple aquarium

-Use a large glass tank for a simple aquarium if it is well stocked with submerged water
+Use a large glass tank for a simple aquarium if it is well stocked with submerged water weeds to aerate the water, e.g. Elodea sp. or Myriophyllum sp,.

 The pond life will remain balanced if carefully stocked.

-Use 3 cm clean sand to provide hibernating quarters for the caddis flies at the bottom of the container - and attach a muslin cover to ensure that the caddis flies do not escape.
+Use 3 cm clean sand to provide hibernating quarters for the caddis flies at the bottom of the container.

-Record egg laying - other changes - and habits.
+Record egg laying and other habits.

 Use a strainer or net to collect aquatic specimens.